-Please note that while most modules require the word limit to be met with one standard essay, some modules have multiple assignments and you should always consult the individual module pages for full information.
+Please note that while most modules require the word limit to be met with one standard essay, some modules have alternative assessment or multiple assignments and you should always consult the individual module pages for full information.

-Students should declare the word length on all pieces of coursework (see Presentation of Assessed Work).
+You should declare your word length on your coversheet (see Presentation of Assessed Work).

 Word Limit Penalties

 Penalties will apply where the word limits are exceeded, as follows:

 - Essays which are 5-15% over the word limit will be penalised by a deduction of 5% of the mark awarded

 - Essays more than 15% over the word limit will be penalised by a deduction of 10% of the mark awarded